AI-Prompt-Genius/AI-Prompt-Genius/worker/README.md

 # AI Prompt Genius — Sync Worker (Feature 2 scaffold)

+For the current Pro MCP integration, deployment prerequisites, and tool contract, see [MCP.md](MCP.md).
+Pro entitlement behavior is documented in [ENTITLEMENTS.md](ENTITLEMENTS.md).
+The scaffold notes below describe the original sync implementation.

 Deployable Cloudflare Worker + D1 backend that replaces the Google-Sheets sync with a per-user **delta** protocol (push only changed/deleted records, pull changes since your last `rev`).
 This is a **scaffold** — it needs your Cloudflare account to deploy and cannot be verified from the repo.